Hamshary1000/Turbo-energy-drinks-company/README.md

 # Insights Deep Dive
 ### Demographic Insights:

-* **Majority Male.** Out of 10 thousand respondents, 60% of the consumers are male who prefer energy drinks more.
+* **Majority Male:** Out of 10 thousand respondents, 60% of the consumers are male who prefer energy drinks more.

-* **Young Adult Dominance:.** The largest age group represented is 19-30 (55%) but If we look at overall young age groups from 15 to 30, then the Percentage  will rise to 70%.
+* **Young Adult Dominance:** The largest age group represented is 19-30 (55%) but If we look at overall young age groups from 15 to 30, then the Percentage  will rise to 70%.

-* **Concentrated in Major Cities** The survey show us that 61% of the respondents are from big cities like Cairo, Alexandria and Giza .
+* **Concentrated in Major Cities:** The survey show us that 61% of the respondents are from big cities like Cairo, Alexandria and Giza .

-* **Tier.** A significant 75% of respondents are classified as Tier 2.
+* **Tier:** A significant 75% of respondents are classified as Tier 2.

 ### Brand Awareness: